Whisper it quietly, but it appears as though the classic bank account is becoming increasingly dated with every passing day.

 Of course, we’ve already seen the wider banking industry transformed through the process of digitization, with this trend having been accelerated during the coronavirus pandemic.

 Overall, it’s thought that 40% of customers now use digital banking more than they did before the first lockdown, and this is undoubtedly changing how we look to manage our cash.
+Alternatively, consumers are also curious about how to open an offshore bank account and consider this option as well.

 In this post, we’ll address the challenges associated with the classic bank account while asking how you can better manage your cash in 2021.